CyService/service-cxtool/README.md

 ![](docs/cytoscape-flat-logo-orange.png)

 ## Introduction
-This is a simple web service converting CX stream into JSON in Cytoscape.js format.
+This is a simple web API converting CX stream into Cytoscape.js JSON.

-## Warning!
+## Status

-This service is experimental because it depends on development version of NDEx.
+* 5/6/2016Updated for new cxtool

 ## Build and Deploy